AmirDebbie/react-loading-wrapper/README.md

       fullPage
       size={100}
       speed='fast'
-      loadingComponent={<MyLoadingComponent />} // Use your own component for the loading screen is you want
+      // Use your own component, or the 'threeDots' component for the loading screen (default is spinner). loadingComponent={<YourLoadingComponent />}
+      loadingComponent='threeDots'
     >
       <h1>Hello World</h1>
     </Loading>